-A licensee shall notify the department in writing of intent to vacate at least 90 days before vacating or relinquishing possession or control of facilities which may have been contaminated with radioactive material as a result of the licensee's activities.
-When deemed necessary by the department, the licensee shall decontaminate the facilities as the department specifies in its written notice.
+A licensee shall notify the Department in writing of intent to vacate at least 90 days before vacating or relinquishing possession or control of facilities which may have been contaminated with radioactive material as a result of the licensee's activities.
+When deemed necessary by the Department, the licensee shall decontaminate the facilities as the Department may specify.